-When the #metoo movement became toxic, it violated emotional boundaries.
+When the #metoo movement became toxic, it violated psychological boundaries.

-Many think Boundaries are just about preventing people from taking advantage of you.
+Many think boundaries are just about preventing people from taking advantage of you, especially physically.
 Like, your mom shouldn’t be interfering in your dispute at work.
 Or your patient shouldn’t be showing up at your kid’s birthday party.
 Or you shouldn’t just let strangers invade your private space.

 But that’s not the most important definition of Boundaries in psychology.